zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 A proof that it is Harmonic RNG from projective geometry
 ==================

-A theoretically maximally secure RNG would give an amount of security based on the expected value of block rewards during a period of time.
+A theoretically maximally secure RNG would give an amount of security based on the expected value of block rewards during the period of time when entropy is being generated.

 So, the amount of certainty about what entropy we are generating would be increasing linearly.
 The probability of a 1 pbit on each block must be some projective transformation of the amount of certainty.